Experience the Best Sites & Activities in Munich

 Start your visit to Munich with a visit to Marienplatz, a bustling square in the heart of the city.
 Here you will see the iconic Neues Rathaus, Munich’s town hall.
 Marvel at its ornate facade, and make sure to time your visit to see the Glockenspiel clock show.
 This large mechanical clock features 43 bells and 32 life-size characters enacting scenes from Munich’s history.
 The clock comes alive every day for 15 minutes at 11 a.m. and 12 p.m., as well as 5 p.m. from March to October.

 You can enjoy the hustle and bustle of the square from one of the cafes in the square.
 Or you can use it as a place to start your exploration of Munich.
 Nearby you will find Viktualienmarkt, a food market with over 100 stalls selling produce, bread, spices, fish, meat, gifts, and souvenirs.
 Want to try some famous Bavarian beer?
-Viktualienmarkt is the location of Munich’s most central beer garten serving beer from all six Munich breweries.
+Viktualienmarkt is the location of Munich’s most central beer garden serving beer from all six Munich breweries.

 The square is also near all of the best shopping in Munich.
 Kaufingerstrasse is a car-free pedestrian area filled with department stores, fashion shops, perfumeries, and other specialty shops.
 It’s also a great place to eat, relax in a beer garden, and enjoy street performers.